Phixiys/portfolio2026/README.md

-# Handoff: Sasa Ristic — Personal Recruiter Portfolio Site
+Sasa Ristic — Personal Recruiter Portfolio Site

 ## Overview
 A personal portfolio site for **Sasa Ristic**, a Stockholm-based Senior Frontend Engineer.
 Primary audience: **recruiters**.
 The core job of the page is to let a recruiter **skim experience fast** and **download the résumé (PDF)**.
 It is a multi-page (client-side routed) site: Home, Work, About, Contact — plus a persistent nav and footer.